 The Council supports and encourages the development of telecommunications facilities and services which assist the local economy or support local communities.
-In assessing proposals for telecommunications, the Council will determine applications with regard to Planning Advice Note 62: Radio Telecommunications (and any successor documents).
+In assessing proposals for telecommunications the Council will determine applications with regard to PAN 62.
 Innovative solutions to increase network capability and digital participation will be viewed favourably, particularly in rural communities.